robinelfrink/kube/TALOS.md

 ]
 ```

+For each control-plane node repeast this, with another hostname and ip address.
+For each worker node the same, but also remove the `vip` dict.

 Apply the patch.
 Again use the IP address found earlier.

 Change `controlplane.yaml` to `worker.yaml` if adding a worker node.